eesope/1800_202330_TeamDTC03/README.md

 ## 5. Known Bugs and Limitations
 Here are some known bugs:
-* For unclear reason, some device's live server shows wrong current location
+* For unclear reason, some device's live server detecting wrong current location
 * ...
 * ...